task-proxemics/XLeRobot/Assembly.md

 ## 🔋 Place the Battery 🛒

-Place the battery on the middle or lower level to maintain a low center of gravity.
-I keep it on the middle level for shorter cable runs and easy access (for hiking and camping).
+- You can put it anywhere you like, suggest to put it on the middle or lower level of the cart to maintain a low center of mass.
+- I keep it on the middle level for shorter cable runs and easy access (for hiking and camping).

 ## Last Wiring